Sturmabteilung: Fall

 After Hitler and the Nazis obtained national power, the SA leadership also became increasingly eager for power.
 By the end of 1933, the SA numbered more than 3 million men, and many believed they were the replacement for the "antiquated" Reichswehr.
-Röhm's ideal was to absorb the army (then limited by law to no more than 100,000 men) into the SA, which would be a new "people's army".
+Röhm's ideal was to absorb the army (then limited by the Treaty of Versailles to no more than 100,000 men) into the SA, which would be a new "people's army".
 This deeply offended and alarmed the professional army leaders and threatened Hitler's goal of co-opting the Reichswehr.
 The SA's increasing power and ambitions also posed a threat to other Nazi leaders.
 Originally an adjunct to the SA, the Schutzstaffel (SS) was placed under the control of Heinrich Himmler, in part to restrict the power of the SA and their leaders.
 The younger SS had evolved to be more than a bodyguard unit for Hitler and demonstrated that it was better suited to carry out Hitler's policies, including those of a criminal nature.

 Although some of the conflicts between the SS and SA were based on personal rivalries of leaders, the mass of members had key socio-economic differences and related conflicts.
 SS members generally came from the middle class, while the SA had its base among the unemployed and working class.
 Politically speaking, the SA was more radical than the SS, with its leaders arguing the Nazi revolution had not ended when Hitler achieved power, but rather needed to implement Strasserism in Germany.
 Hitler believed that the defiant and rebellious culture encouraged before the seizure of power had to give way to using these forces for community organization.
-But the SA members resented tasks such as canvassing and fundraising, considering them Kleinarbeit ("little work"), which had typically been performed by women before the Nazi seizure of power.
+But the SA members resented tasks such as canvassing and fundraising, considering them Kleinarbeit ("legwork"), which had typically been performed by women before the Nazi seizure of power.
 Rudolf Diels, the first Gestapo chief, estimated that in 1933 Berlin, 70 percent of new SA recruits were former Communists.

 In 1933, General Werner von Blomberg, the Minister of Defence, and General Walter von Reichenau, the chief of the Reichswehr's Ministerial Department, became increasingly concerned about the growing power of the SA.
 Röhm had been given a seat on the National Defence Council and began to demand more say over military matters.
 On October 2, 1933, Röhm sent a letter to Reichenau that said: "I regard the Reichswehr now only as a training school for the German people.
 The conduct of war, and therefore of mobilization as well, in the future is the task of the SA."